studioml/studio/docs/artifacts.md

 # Artifact management

-This page describes facilities that tfstudio provides for management of experiment artifacts.
+This page describes facilities that TensorFlow Studio provides for management of experiment artifacts.
 For now, artifact storage is backed by google cloud storage.

 ## Basic usage